Blue pigments: Ultramarine

+Ultramarine became more widely used after its synthesis in the 19th century, which lowered its price substantially.
+Synthetic ultramarine was widely appreciated by the French impressionists, and Vincent van Gogh used both French ultramarine and cobalt blue for his painting The Starry Night (1889).

-Egyptian Blue
+Egyptian blue

 Egyptian blue was the first synthetic blue pigment.
-It was made from a mixture of silica, lime, copper, and an alkali.
+It was made from a mixture of silica, lime, copper salts, and an alkali.
 It was widely used in The Fourth Dynasty of ancient Egypt (c.
 2613 to 2494 BC).
+Egyptian blue is responsible for the blue colour seen very commonly in Egyptian faience.